Engine alert forces Ethiopian 787 Dreamliner back to Dublin

-ADDIS ABABA (Reuters) - Technical experts were trying to discover the cause of an engine problem on an Ethiopian Airlines jet stranded in Dublin after being forced to turn back over the Atlantic on Friday.
+ADDIS ABABA, Oct 23 (Reuters) - Technical experts were trying to discover the cause of an engine problem on an Ethiopian Airlines jet stranded in Dublin after being forced to turn back over the Atlantic on Friday.

-The crew of the Boeing 787 Dreamliner returned to the Irish capital after the plane’s left engine signaled a fault following a scheduled stopover en route from Addis Ababa to Washington.
+The crew of the Boeing 787 Dreamliner returned to the Irish capital after the plane’s left engine signalled a fault following a scheduled stopover en route from Addis Ababa to Washington.

-In a statement, Ethiopian Airlines praised the crew and apologized to passengers, who were later picked up in a second jet sent to Dublin to allow them to complete their journey.
+In a statement, Ethiopian Airlines praised the crew and apologised to passengers, who were later picked up in a second jet sent to Dublin to allow them to complete their journey.

 Boeing declined to comment.